 "Simple, brilliantly directed and economical, pinging a small arpeggio of emotional effects despite (or because of) its basic economy of means with some impressive performances from its young cast from a promising director that shows great potential.” - Sorcha Bacon

-Emma’s commercial work includes spots for Speech & Language UK, Dove, Ecover and Barclays among others.
-She translates her narrative sensibility into her commercials, combining smart visuals with emotional connection.
+Emma’s commercial work includes spots for Speech & Language UK, Dove, Ecover and Barclays among many others.
+She carries her storytelling skills into her commercials, combining imaginative visual fair with nuanced and realistic performance.

 "The emotional beats in the story...leave the audience with an ending message of hope." - Shots.net

 She wrote and directed ‘100%’, a short romantic comedy sponsored by The Ritz-Carlton as part of their ‘The Stay’ series produced by Hearst.
 Her mentor during production was Mike Figgis.
 Shot in Ras Al Khaimah, UAE, '100%' won Best International Director at Houston Comedy Film Festival and Best Rom Com at Hollywood Comedy Short Film Festival.

 "(A) clever take on the genre... turning a story that could have just been about romance into one that focused first and foremost on female friendship."